VoogleDAO/ValidationCode_Start/README.md

-# VanaTensor Satya Proof of Contribution
+# Voogle Satya Proof of Contribution

 This repository creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
 It is executed on Vana's Satya Network, a group of highly confidential and secure compute nodes that can validate data without revealing its contents to the node operator.